research-software-reactor/research-software-reactor.github.io/_pages/coc.md

 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our in-person events and online communications are expected to show respect and courtesy to others at all times.

-To make clear what is expected, everyone participating in activities associated with the The Research Software reactor is required to conform to this Code of Conduct.
+To make clear what is expected, everyone participating in activities associated with The Research Software reactor is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the The Research Software reactor including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.
+This Code of Conduct applies to all spaces managed by The Research Software reactor including, but not limited to, in-person events and networking opportunities, and communications online via GitHub, email and Slack.

 The lead co-organiser Dr. Tania Allard is responsible for enforcing the Code of Conduct.
 She can be contacted by emailing [trallard@bitsandchips.me](mailto:trallard@bitsandchips.me).

-Reports may be reviewed by other members of the core development team, unless there is a conflict of interest, and will be kept confidential.
+Reports may be reviewed by other members of the core development team, unless there is a conflict of interest, **and will be kept confidential**.

 ## 2 Code of Conduct